OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The details of when compatible units are needed is given later but OED needs to determine what units are compatible with a set of meters.
 For example, this would allow you to know all the possible units you can use to graph this set of meters including the meters in a group.
 To do this analysis, we start with a set with only one meter.
 The set of compatible units are all units that are compatible with the type of unit that the meter collects.
 This can be gotten from P<sub>ik</sub> by getting the unit_index from the meter name and then looking across row unit_index of P<sub>ik</sub> to find all allowed conversions where the value is true.
 This is the same as the product idea above.
 Now, if you have a set of meters to find compatible units for, it is all the units that are compatible with all meters in the set.
 This is the intersection of all the sets of compatible units for each meter.
 A concrete example that is used in [Example](#examples) #3 above is (sets are surrounded by { }):

-- units compatible with Natural Gas as BTU are {BTU, kWh, MJ, cubic meters of gas, US dollar, Euro, kg CO2, kg, Meter ton, lbs, Short ton}
+- units compatible with Natural Gas as BTU are {BTU, kWh, MJ, cubic meters of gas, US dollar, Euro, kg CO2, kg, Metric ton, lb, Short ton}
-- units compatible with Trash are {kg CO2, kg, Meter ton, lbs, Short ton}
+- units compatible with Trash are {kg CO2, kg, Meter ton, lb, Short ton}
-- units compatible with Electric Utility are {kWh, MJ, cubic meters of gas, BTU, 100 W bulb for 10 hrs, US dollar, Euro, kg CO2, kg, Meter ton, lbs, Short ton}
+- units compatible with Electric Utility are {kWh, MJ, cubic meters of gas, BTU, 100 W bulb for 10 hrs, US dollar, Euro, kg CO2, kg, Meter ton, lb, Short ton}
 - units compatible with Solar Electric are {kWh, MJ, cubic meters of gas, BTU, 100 W bulb for 10 hrs, US dollar, Euro}

 where compatible units are any that can be reached in the graph starting from the meter's unit of collection as shown with the examples.
 They are the values in P<sub>ij</sub> that are true.
-For example, for the row with kg CO2 the columns for kg CO2, kg, Meter ton, lbs, Short ton are true.
-Given P<sub>ij</sub>, these are determined by the function unitsCompatibleWithUnit below where you pass the unit_index of the meter (the row in P<sub>ij</sub> that corresponds to this meter type) and it returns the set of units shown above.
+For example, for the row with Trash, the columns for kg CO2, kg, Meter ton, lb, Short ton are true.
+Given P<sub>ij</sub>, these are determined by the function unitsCompatibleWithUnit below where you pass the unit_id of the meter (the row in P<sub>ij</sub> that corresponds to this meter type) and it returns the set of units (as ids) shown above.

 Now, say we want to graph Natural Gas as BTU meter(s) and Trash meter(s).
 The function unitsCompatibleWithMeters is passed the set containing both the meters and will return the units we can use in the graph.
 It will do:

-{BTU, kWh, MJ, cubic meters of gas, US dollar, Euro, kg CO2, kg, Meter ton, lbs, Short ton}
+{BTU, kWh, MJ, cubic meters of gas, US dollar, Euro, kg CO2, kg, Meter ton, lb, Short ton}

 ∩ (intersection)

-{kg CO2, kg, Meter ton, lbs, Short ton}
+{kg CO2, kg, Meter ton, lb, Short ton}

-which gives {kg CO2, kg, Meter ton, lbs, Short ton} (just happens to be the same as the units compatible with Trash).
+which gives {kg CO2, kg, Meter ton, lb, Short ton} (just happens to be the same as the units compatible with Trash).
 The first set in the intersection is what unitsCompatibleWithUnit returns as the compatible units for Natural Gas as BTU and the second set is for Trash.
-As stated in Example #3, you can graph Natural Gas as BTU meter(s) and Trash meter(s) as CO2 as Short ton and this is shown valid because that unit is in the intersection set.
-We also know we could graph it in kg CO2, kg, Meter ton and lbs since they are also in the set returned.
+As stated in Example #3, you can graph Natural Gas as BTU meter(s) and Trash meter(s) as CO2 as Short ton and this is shown valid because that unit is in the intersection set but more details are given below in how this happens.
+We also know we could graph it in kg CO2, kg, Meter ton and lb since they are also in the set returned.

 Note adding a Electric utility meter would mean finding the intersection of the three sets of units compatible with Natural Gas as BTU meter(s), Trash meter(s) and Electric utility.
 This does not change the result since the Electric utility set of compatible units has all the ones found before.

 Now, what happens if we look at Natural Gas as BTU meter(s), Trash meter(s) and Electric solar meter(s).
 That would calculate:

-{BTU, kWh, MJ, cubic meters of gas, US dollar, Euro, kg CO2, kg, Meter ton, lbs, Short ton}
+{BTU, kWh, MJ, cubic meters of gas, US dollar, Euro, kg CO2, kg, Meter ton, lb, Short ton}

 ∩ (intersection)

-{kg CO2, kg, Meter ton, lbs, Short ton}
+{kg CO2, kg, Meter ton, lb, Short ton}

 ∩ (intersection)